 - The Protecto Triple Guard sill seal is more effective than traditional sill seal products to seal the foundation wall/sill plate joint

-- The cost to upgrade windows and decision to forgo the fireplace in an attempt to achieve a test result of less than 1.0ACH/50 is probably something that many homeowners are not willing to do given the significant added cost of the windows and lifestyle choice of having a fireplace
+- The cost to upgrade windows and decided to forgo the fireplace in an attempt to achieve a test result of less than 1.0ACH/50 is probably something that many homeowners are not willing to do given the high added cost of the windows and lifestyle choice of having a fireplace

-- Our test result of 1.62ACH/50 (and maybe a bit better after our upcoming final test) represents a very well air sealed home which will be very efficient to heat for its occupants.
+- Our test result of 1.62ACH/50 (and maybe a bit better after our upcoming final test) represents a very well-air sealed home that will be very efficient to heat for its occupants.